 About the FWBFD

 FWBFD is Non-Transport Advanced Life Support Service and runs a minimum of one paramedic on the companies at all times.
 The executive board of local 2601 worked diligently with the fire chief for more than a year to make the ALS program a reality.
 The members of Local 2601 are very proud of this program.
-Truck Co.
-6 boasts the busiest fire company from Pensacola to Tallahassee with running more than 2400 calls a year, now this volume is split with the Rescue to handle most of the Med calls.
+Station 6 boasts one of the busiest fire company from Pensacola to Tallahassee with running more than 2400 calls a year, now this volume is split with the Rescue to handle most of the Med calls.

 T-6 company is manned with 1 Captain, 1 Engineer, 1 Firefighter/ Paramedic and 1 Firefighter EMT.
 This company sees a wide varity of calls and is on 1st alarm on just about everything in the FWB and parts of Destin.
 The downtown area which Truck Co.
 6 protects is made up of residential and commercial occupancies.
-This area has a lot of older structures, old neighborhoods, several housing projects and the downtown tourist area.
+This area has a lot of older structures, old neighborhoods, a couple housing projects and the downtown tourist area.
 Truck Co.
 6 and Engine Co.
 1 (OCWFD) by far catch the most fires in the Tri-county area.
-If there is something burning in the FWBand surrounding area, chances are you will see the members from from TRUCK 6 and ENGINE 1.
+If there is something burning in the FWB and surrounding area, chances are you will see the members from from TRUCK 6 and ENGINE 1.
 The firefighters in this station take great pride in being the busiest house in the panhandle.
 Without a doubt, you will find some of the best firefighters in the panhandle working on TRUCK Co 6 and Rescue 6.
 The men and women of local 2601 are proud to be a part of this company.

 Local 2601 Burn Out Fun